You may not have heard of the Sultan Ahmed Mosque, but I am sure that you have heard of its other name, The Blue Mosque in Istanbul.

 Today the Blue Mosque is a popular tourist attraction of Istanbul.

-Even though it is a mosque used as worship, visitors can enter through a separate foreigners entrance to explore the interior.
+Even though it is a functioning mosque used for worship, visitors can enter through a separate foreigners entrance to explore the interior.

 How to Visit the Blue Mosque: Dress Code